Ruturaj Gaikwad: Domestic career

 Ruturaj was named the captain of the India C team for the 2024-25 Duleep Trophy tournament, in which he ended up in the top five run-getters.
 He was later named a captain of the Rest of India cricket team for the 2024-25 Irani Cup match against Mumbai.
 In December 2024, in the Vijay Hazare trophy match against Services, he recorded the fastest century for Maharastra in 57 balls.
-In August 2025, he was named in the West zone squad for 2025-26 Duleep Trophy, playing his first professional game since his elbow injury in April.
+In August 2025, he was named in the West zone squad for 2025–26 Duleep Trophy, playing his first professional game since his elbow injury in April.

 He scored 200 runs across two innings including an unbeaten 184 in the first innings.
-He was named as the vice-captain for the Rest Of India team for the 2025-26 Irani Cup against the Ranji Trophy winners Vidarbha.
+He was named as the vice-captain for the Rest Of India team for the 2025–26 Irani Cup against the Ranji Trophy winners Vidarbha.

-In the opening match of the 2025-26 Ranji Trophy season against Kerala, Maharashtra lost five wickets for 18 runs, before Ruturaj and Jalaj Saxena stitched a partnership of 122 runs with Ruturaj himself scoring 91 runs.
+In the opening match of the 2025–26 Ranji Trophy season against Kerala, Maharashtra lost five wickets for 18 runs, before Ruturaj and Jalaj Saxena stitched a partnership of 122 runs with Ruturaj himself scoring 91 runs.
 The match ended in a draw, Ruturaj was awarded the player of the match award.
 In the second match against Chandigarh, he scored 142 runs across two innings including a century in the first innings to help Maharashtra secure a win.
 He shared the player of the match award with team-mate Prithvi Shaw.
+In the 2025–26 Vijay Hazare Trophy, he played in the middle-order unlike this usual position in the top order, and finished as the top scorer for Maharashtra with 413 runs at an average of 82.60 with two centuries.